Logarithmic Space and Permutations: The Basic Picture

-This representation comes from logical considerations, and it has some specificities, among which the fact that the integer is represented as a \emph{circular} binary string, and the fact that every bit is considered as having an input and an output\footnote{Something that will be proven useful in Section 5, for it will help us to determine in which direction the integer is read.}.
-This representation arises from the interpretation of proofs of the type $\forall X \oc (X\multimap X) \multimap \oc (X\multimap X)\multimap \oc (X\multimap X)$ (the type of binary lists in Elementary Linear Logic) in the setting of Geometry of Interaction (see \cite{conl} for a detailed explanation of the representation of integers).
+This representation comes from logical considerations, and it has some specificities, among which the fact that the integer is represented as a \emph{circular} binary string, and the fact that every bit is considered as having an input and an output\footnote{Something that will be proven useful in \cref{section-pm-operators}, for it will help us to determine in which direction the integer is read.}.
+This representation arises from the interpretation of proofs of the type $\forall X \oc (X\multimap X) \multimap \left( \oc (X\multimap X)\multimap \oc (X\multimap X)\right)$ (the type of binary lists in Elementary Linear Logic) in the setting of geometry of interaction.
 The obtained interpretation is the image of a matrix through an embedding of the matrix algebra in which it is contained in the hyperfinite factor.
 Since there are no natural choice of a particular embedding, a given integer does not have a unique representation in $\finhyp$, but a family of representations.
 Luckily, any two representations of a given integer are unitarily equivalent (we denote by $\vn{M}_{k}(\complexN)$ the algebra of $k\times k$ matrices over $\complexN$):

-\begin{proposition}[{\cite[Proposition 9]{conl}}] Let $N,N'\in\vn{M}_{6}(\complexN)\otimes \finhyp$ be two representations of a given integer.
+\begin{proposition}[{{\cite[Proposition 10]{aubert2014ctemp}}}] Let $N,N'\in\vn{M}_{6}(\complexN)\otimes \finhyp$ be two representations of a given integer.
 There exists a unitary $u\in\finhyp$ such that:

 \end{proposition}